bxdoan/bxdoan/README.md

 <div align="center">

-> In order to succeed, your desire for success should be greater than your fear of failure.
+> Don’t be so quick to throw away your life.
+No matter how disgraceful or embarrassing it may be, you need to keep struggling to find your way out until the very end.

-> — Bill Cosby —
+> — Clare —

 </div>